intel/zephyr.js/docs/ocf.md

 The OCF Object
 --------------
-The OCF object is the top level object containing either OCF Server, OCF client, or both, as well as device and platform information.
+The OCF object is the top level object containing either OCF Server, OCF Client, or both, as well as device and platform information.

 ```javascript
 // require returns an OCFObject